December 16, 2021 6 min read

 → Finally 100% new formula or cow’s milk.

 This process can be done in different extensions of time, varying from using each proportion for two days to even weeks.
 It should be adjusted to your own child’s process at the guidance of your pediatrician.

-Follow your instincts in this process, observe your baby and make decisions, however, always check that the nutrition being provided is enough and remember to lean on your pediatrician for support and look for the best solution for the weaning process.
+Follow your instincts in this process and observe your baby, however, always check that the nutrition being provided is enough and remember to lean on your pediatrician for support and look for the best solution for the weaning process.

 Even though the weaning process is not related to the use of bottles, it is key to know that it is recommended to stop using the bottle by the time your baby is 18 months old (at maximum).